 Similar to writing, successful research involves preparation.
 Research is an iterative process that requires planning and critical thinking.
 On this worksheet, you will use your topic to generate search terms, combine them using the appropriate search building techniques, and search Lakeland library’s catalogs and databases for sources of information on your topic.

 To help you learn to use the search tools, view the short video tutorials on the accompanying tabs.
-Each tutorial corresponds to one of the resources covered on the worksheet.

 Use the resources below to find and begin developing a topic for further research.

 The CQ Researcher & The CQ Weekly